Skip to content

 Building

-# Full build (WASM + esbuild bundle) — this is the only command you need:
+# Full build (WASM + esbuild bundle):

 npm run bundle

-This runs the following two stages automatically:
+This runs two stages:

 1. npm run build:wasm — runs wasm-pack build --target nodejs inside elot-orgize/, producing src/wasm/elot_orgize.js and src/wasm/elot_orgize_bg.wasm.